shayne/phonad/README.md

 * Perform layout on current screen

 ### Todo
  - [ ] Add ability to persist the WindowService between context reloads
+ - [ ] Upgrade support for babel 6